xyp8023/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Deep Learning
-- Underwater Perception with sidescan sonar
+- Underwater Perception with Sidescan Sonar
 - Underwater SLAM

 # Education to show in About widget